Designs

 Do I need a professional to help with design registration?

-There is nothing to stop you doing this, but it is easy to make mistakes if you do.
-A specialist attorney can help present your design clearly, choose the correct scope of protection and advise on international options.
+There is nothing to stop you going it alone, but it is easy to make mistakes if you do.
+A specialist attorney can help present your design clearly, choose the correct scope of protection and advise on multiple design options.
+A poorly specified design registration that does not isolate in detail the key design features may be useless if you need to rely on it later when trying to stop an infringer.

 How do design rights fit with patents and trade marks?